IcodeNet/expenses-dashboard-code-test/README.md

 Error-handling is also implemented during data fetching and is displayed as an alert on screen if the API returns a bad status code, or the network fails.

 <img width="952" alt="Screenshot 2022-12-13 at 17 10 18" src="https://user-images.githubusercontent.com/33296316/207403913-b20b6724-1c53-4398-8e06-a101d3ba1492.png">

+### Potential Improvements

+If I were to iterate on this solution and implement improvements, I would consider the following points:

+* Abstracting fetch provider and related state into custom hook.
+* Adding user-selectable sorting (ascending/descending) to amount and/or date table headers.
+* Implement an E2E test via Cypress.